Posts

 As organizations strive to meet their attraction and retention goals, they are also faced with the realities of the current economic conditions.
 The soaring cost of living has placed pressure on employers to increase salaries as paychecks are stretched by the significant increase in the prices of household goods.
 HR’s role is to help the business remain competitive in the job market by developing total compensation programs designed to motivate and reward high performance.

 In addition to ensuring compensation and benefits are competitive, employers are challenged with meeting the needs and expectations of a multi-generational workforce.
-In the Generations at Work Study, two of the top reasons that job seekers across all generations choose to join a company besides salary are the ability to enjoy work-life balance and having growth and learning opportunities.
+In our experience, the top reasons that job seekers across all generations choose to join a company besides salary are the ability to enjoy work-life balance and having growth and learning opportunities.
 HR can champion programs that motivate all generations of employees by offering ample paid time off, flexibility, and learning and professional development opportunities.

 By taking a multifaceted approach, today’s HR leaders have the opportunity to create the workplace of the future that is designed with successful talent attraction and retention strategies built in.